 What to Consider When Buying a Fitness Tracker

 Buying a fitness tracker doesn’t have to be stressful.
 I’ve done plenty of testing and research to eliminate the hassle for you.
-Check out the things you should consider when purchasing a fitness tracker.
+Check out the things you should consider when purchasing the best fitness tracker watch for your needs.

 Cheap fitness trackers can start as low as $30 and high-end options cost upward of $600.
 Decide what your price range is and what fitness features you’re willing to compromise on if you spend less.